ampache/ampache.org-api/docs/api-media-methods.md

 Download is used for caching files without the server thinking you've played 40 songs in 3 minutes.

-Use the helper functions when playing downloads so you can informa the server when you actually play the files you download.
+Use the helper functions when playing downloads so you can inform the server when you actually play the files you download.

 ## The Ampache media playback process